-The district will conduct universal screenings to find students who may qualify for potential highly capable program placement.
+The district will conduct universal screenings at two (2) elementary grade levels to find students who may qualify for potential highly capable program placement.
 Referrals must be available for all grade levels not being universally screened, and may be submitted by teachers, other staff, parents/guardians, students, and members of the community.
-Based on data or evidence, parents/guardians, teachers, school and district administrators, and/or community members may refer a student for testing by submitting a LEAP or Highly Capable Testing Referral form to the HC office.